dmitrkul/bareos/docs/manuals/source/Appendix/Howtos.rst

    With this option you can replace the database if it still exist.

 instance
-   Defines the server instance whithin the database is running.
+   Defines the server instance within the database is running.

 database
    Defines the database you want to backup.

+Restore to local files
+''''''''''''''''''''''
-If you want to restore the actual backup to a set of backup files which you can use to restore a database under an new name or perform any kind of special operations using for example the sql management studio, you can use a where setting for the restore other then ’/’.
-When the where is set to ’/’ it will restore to the Virtual Device Interface (VDI).
+Sometimes it is desirable to restore the backup **into local files** instead of restoring directly to the database server.
+This is useful to restore the database **under a different name**, or perform any kind of special operations using the sql management studio.

+If the *where* parameter is set **to a directory** instead of '/', the plugin will restore the backup as files into the given directory.

-When you specify for restore a where path which is lets say ’c:/temp’ the plugin will restore the selected backup files under a relocated path under c:/temp/@MSSQL@/...
+Example: If *where* is set to  **’c:/temp’**, the plugin will restore the selected backup files under a relocated path under c:/temp/@MSSQL@/...

+If *where* is set to ’/’ it will restore to the Virtual Device Interface (VDI).

+Restore to database
+'''''''''''''''''''

 Example for a full restore: